 5 people killed in Gaza as aid package parachute fails to deploy, officials and witness say

 Officials from Gaza's Hamas-run Ministry of Health and an eye witness told CBS News that five people were killed Friday by an aid airdrop package when at least one parachute failed to properly deploy and a parcel fell on them.
-The people were in the Al-Shati refugee camp in northern Gaza, and the incident occurred at around 4:30 a.m.
-Eastern.
+The people were in the Al-Shati refugee camp in northern Gaza, and the incident occurred at around 11:30 a.m. local time (4:30 a.m.
+Eastern).

 CBS News was told there were two boys among the five people killed and that 11 others were injured in the incident.
 The exact ages of the casualties was not clear, but those injured were said to be between 30 and 50 years old.